Artist captures war as seen by children - toys included

 McCarty’s depicted that with a doll dressed in a headscarf and robe being pelted with stones.
 A shadow of a man in the foreground represents her executioner.

-McCarty said the process of visualising the drawings takes days.
+McCarty said the process of visualizing the drawings takes days.
 Once he has chosen an image and found the toys to recreate it, his work on the ground has sometimes put him danger.

 On his first visit to Mosul in 2017, McCarty said Islamic State snipers tried to shoot him twice as he arranged a toy tank on the ground near a destroyed car.